AntonioCuccarese/organize-files-in-folders/README.md

 ## How It Works

-Files named following the pattern "FOLDER#filename.ext" will be automatically relocated to a new or existing folder named "FOLDER" and will be renamed to simply "filename.ext".
+Files named following the pattern "FOLDER#filename" will be automatically relocated to a new or existing folder named "FOLDER" and will be renamed to simply "filename".
 This process is applicable to subfolders as well.

 ### Example